 Service Learning Collaboratory

-The Service Learning Collaboratory gives you the opportunity to explore and meet a community need as part of a cross-disciplinary team charged with completing a specific project for an educational partner outside the University.
+The Service Learning Collaboratory gives you the opportunity to explore and meet a community need as part of a cross-disciplinary team charged with completing a specific project.

-Each term, the model is the same but the partners change to cover a variety of industries and disciplines.
-You can expect relatively little traditional lecture; much of your learning occurs through interactions with peers, instructors, clients and expert guests.
+Each term, the model is the same but the subjects and collaborators change to cover a variety of industries and disciplines.
+You can expect relatively little traditional lecture.
+Much of your learning occurs through interactions with peers, instructors, clients and expert guests.
 Your learning will be active, engaged, hands-on and real.

 Saturday Hoops in Cincinnati’s Over-the-Rhine neighborhood lets kids be kids: Every Saturday morning, kids come to play basketball, make arts and crafts, do yoga, and enjoy similar activities in the company of adult volunteers who serve as role models.
 In the fall 2018 course, students are working on a public relations and marketing campaign to bring more attention and volunteers to Saturday Hoops.

 In spring 2018, the Service Learning Collaboratory paired FC Cincinnati soccer players and staff with University of Cincinnati students and faculty, along with students and teachers from Carson Elementary in Lower Price Hill to address issues related to bullying and youth engagement.
 Through the Pay It Forward Student Philanthropy Grant, the course received funding to support the relaunching near the school of a “futsol” court, a space where communities can explore how to "Rise Together.”